restic/restic/RESTORE_concurrent-pack-order.md

 The main goal of this POC is two fold

-1. Reduce number of backend request
+1. Reduce number of backend request, specifically
-  * download each pack with single backend request
+  * download all required blobs of a pack with single backend request
   * avoid repeated pack downloads when possible
-2. Download multiple pack files
+2. Download multiple pack files concurrently

 Here is high-level pseudo-code of the how the POC attempts to achieve these goals